Are Camera Lenses Universal? Demystifying Lens Anatomy

 • Common crop factors include 1.5x (APS-C sensors in Nikon and Sony), 1.6x (APS-C sensors in Canon), and 2x (Micro Four Thirds sensors).

-Interchangeable vs. Fixed Lenses
+Interchangeable vs. Fixed Lenses:

 Choosing between interchangeable (zoom) lenses and fixed (prime) lenses is a fundamental decision for photographers.
 Here’s a comparison to help you decide which type suits your needs: